 Caring for a loved one suffering from dementia isn’t easy.
 But it is also worth doing for the ones they love.
 These skills can help them deal with their stress.

-Working on acquiring these happiness skills, they will be able raise their positivity levels.
+Working on acquiring these happiness skills, they will be able to raise their positivity levels.

 • • •

-Authors’ Bio: Olaila Lee offers quality assignment help to students at MyAssignmenthelp.
-Sandip Roy is psychology writer, happiness researcher, and medical doctor.
-Founder of Happiness India Project, and chief editor of its blog.
+Author Bios: Olaila Lee offers assignment help to students.
+Sandip Roy is a psychology writer, happiness researcher, and medical doctor.